Please wait while the formulary information is being retrieved.

 Drug contraindication overview.

-Human papillomavirus 9-valent vaccine recombinant (9vHPV) is contraindicated in individuals with hypersensitivity to any vaccine component (including severe allergic reactions to yeast) or hypersensitivity following a previous dose of HPV vaccine.
+*Hypersensitivity to any vaccine component (including severe allergic reactions to yeast) or hypersensitivity following a previous dose of human papillomavirus (HPV) vaccine.

-Human papillomavirus 9-valent vaccine recombinant (9vHPV) is contraindicated in individuals with hypersensitivity to any vaccine component (including severe allergic reactions to yeast) or hypersensitivity following a previous dose of HPV vaccine.
+*Hypersensitivity to any vaccine component (including severe allergic reactions to yeast) or hypersensitivity following a previous dose of human papillomavirus (HPV) vaccine.

 There are 0 contraindications.